 Challenging harmful social norms in Bangladesh

 17 youth club leaders have been trained on using interactive theatre to challenge existing social norms, policies and practices around child marriage and girls’ education.
 In Birampur, five sessions have attracted audiences of up to 1000 a time; in Parbatipur, 10 performances have reached up to 1200 people at a time.

 Promoting gender equality in eSwatini

-A group of 18 youth leaders have been trained to use interactive theatre to promote gender equality and reduce gender-based violence among teens and young adults in the Manzini Region.
+A group of 18 youth leaders has been trained to use interactive theatre to promote gender equality and reduce gender-based violence among teens and young adults in the Manzini Region.

 Preventing child marriage in Nepal